OCR-D/ocrd-website/site/en/user_guide.md

 1. parameters.txt  (best results without gpu)
 2. parameters_fast.txt (good results for slower computers)
-3. parameters_gpu (best results with gpu)
+3. parameters_gpu.txt (best results with gpu)

-**Note:** Tested only with a limited set of pages of the 17./18. century.
-Results may be worser for other prints.
+**Note:** Those workflows are only tested with a limited set of pages of the 17./18. century.
+Results may be worse for other prints.

 For every workflow at least two files are needed: A `workflow_configuration` file contains a particular workflow which is invoked by a `parameters` file.
 For calling a workflow via Taverna, change into the `Taverna` folder and use the following command: